 Based on Nunavut’s current flag, but reversed to put the North Star in the canton, and changed the star’s colour from blue to yellow, with an added black outline, thus reducing the number of colours, matching the style of the inuksuk, and representing Polaris as the ‘yellow supergiant’ star that it is.

 Based on the Northwest Territories coat of arms, the white section of the flag, with a wavy blue line dividing it, represents the Arctic Ocean and the Northwest Passage.
-A horizontal line, representing the tree line, divides the lower portion into a green and red section with green symbolizing the trees and red symbolizing the tundra.
+A horizontal zig-zag line, representing the tree line, divides the upper from the lower portion: a green and red section with green symbolizing the trees and red symbolizing the tundra.
 The gold wavy line in the green section and the white wavy line in the red section represent the abundant minerals and furs upon which the history and prosperity of the Northwest Territories has been based.